squid-cache/squid-cache.github.io/Features/SourceLayout.rst

 This section is used to edit and finalize the grouping of source files.
 The '''Group''' column contains src/ subdirectory names.
 The '''Files''' section lists current file names and assumes file extensions .h, .cc, and .cci are added to the corresponding file names and masks.

 Key:
+ * (empty) - not even checked yet to see if this needs doing.
  * <:( in a sad state of affairs.
  * (./) Done.
  * :\ Improved, but needs more work.
 Nobody is working on this now.
 See the To-do column for details.